GSto/digital-garden/notes/eponymous laws.md

 > "If a headline ending with a question mark is answered by the word __no.__

+## Bikeshedder's Blind Spot

+> If you want to quickly ship a 10 line code change, hide it in a 1500 line pull request.

 ## Black Swan Rule

 > "Don’t treat others the way you want to be treated; treat them the way they need to be treated."